German Chancellor Fellowship

 and the required confirmation of support.

-Letters of recommendation may either be uploaded by the applicant and submitted with the application online or sent to the Humboldt Foundation by email by the persons you asked for a letter of recommendation.
+Letters of recommendation must be sent to the Humboldt Foundation by email by the persons you asked for a letter of recommendation.
 Please draw these persons' attention to our list of questions for letters of recommendation

 .
 Letters of recommendation should not be more than 24 months old at the time of application.